geekrunners/geekrunners.github.io/content/terminology.md

 ## S

 * **Sarcopenia**: an age-related, involuntary loss of skeletal muscle mass and strength.
-It’s a process that starts around the 4th decade of life, declining in a linear fashion, with up to 50% of mass being lost by the 8th decade of life.
+It’s a process that starts around the 4th decade of life, declining in a linear fashion, with up to 50% of mass being lost by the 8th decade of life.a

+* **SPM**: _Steps Per Minute_ - also known as cadence.

 ## W